Umeå Wastewater Treatment Plant

 Malmö’s Western Harbour, previously a run-down shipyard and industrial area covering 187 hectares, is now a vibrant ‘city within a city’, with a university, around 10,000 residents and more than 16,000 people working there (figure from 2016).
 The area has its own systems for managing its energy supply and waste treatment, and car traffic in the area has been minimised as an environmentally sustainable approach to urban planning and mobility.

-Käppalaverket is one of the world’s most efficient wastewater treatment plants, treating wastewater from more than 500,000 people in Stockholm.
-Biogas is extracted from the sludge that remains after the purification process, and used as vehicle fuel for public buses in Stockholm.
+Käppalaverket is one of the world’s most efficient wastewater treatment plants, treating wastewater from more than 500,000 inhabitants in Stockholm.
+Here, the purification proess is turning waste to new resources, in the shape of biogas fuel as well as heat.

 Sjöstadsverket – unique R&D facility for wastewater treatment technologies